sixhobbits/coding-with-replit/manuscript/18-quicksort-tutorial-python-implementation-with-line-by-line-explanation.md

 # Quicksort tutorial: Python implementation with line by line explanation

 In this tutorial, we'll be going over the [Quicksort](https://en.wikipedia.org/wiki/Quicksort) algorithm with a line-by-line explanation.
+We'll go through how the algorithm works, build it in Repl.it and then time it to see how efficient it is.

+## Overview and requirements
-We're going to assume that you already know at least something about [sorting algorithms](https://en.wikipedia.org/wiki/Sorting_algorithm), and have been introduced to the idea of Quicksort, but understandably you find it a bit confusing and are trying to better understand how it works.
+ We're going to assume that you already know at least something about [sorting algorithms](https://en.wikipedia.org/wiki/Sorting_algorithm), and have been introduced to the idea of Quicksort.
+By the end of this tutorial, you should have a better understanding of how it works.

 We're also going to assume that you've covered some more fundamental computer science concepts, especially [recursion](https://en.wikipedia.org/wiki/Recursion#In_computer_science), which Quicksort relies on.

 To recap, Quicksort is one of the most efficient and most commonly used algorithms to sort a list of numbers.
-Unlike its competitor Mergesort, Quicksort can sort a list in place, saving the need to create a copy of the list, and therefore saving on memory requirements.
+Unlike its competitor, Mergesort, Quicksort can sort a list in place, without the need to create a copy of the list, and therefore saving on memory requirements.

 The main intuition behind Quicksort is that if we can efficiently *partition* a list, then we can efficiently sort it.
 Partitioning a list means that we pick a *pivot* item in the list, and then modify the list to move all items larger than the pivot to the right and all smaller items to the left.